 A combination of wood and polymer clay beads come together as a wall-mounted loop useful for draping blankets in a tight space.

-1 lb Beige Clay
+- 1 lb Beige Clay

-Assorted Wood Beads – Think large, medium and small spheres, as well as oblong wood beads.
+- Assorted wood beads – Think large, medium and small spheres, as well as oblong wood beads.

-80” of String
+- 80” of string

 Wiggle the needle around a bit as you make the hole so it’s large enough to accommodate the needle and string.

 Bake beads at 275 degrees F for 10 minutes per ¼” thickness.
 Remove from oven and cool.

 Tie a big knot at one end of the string (large enough to keep the beads from sliding right off).

 Once the entire length of the string is covered in beads, tie the two ends together with a triple knot.

 Hang the nails level with one another for a uniform look or at different heights to create a dynamic asymmetrical look.

 Hang the bead loop on the wall and drape with blankets!

-This baby is going on our bedroom wall for easy access to blankets this Winter.
+This baby is going on our bedroom wall for easy access to blankets this winter.
 Where will you hang yours?